tombra1984/EDA-of-/README.md

 The Results

-It was observed that there is a steady climb in the number of infectious diseases in the state of California over the study period.
+It was observed that there was a general steady climb in the number of infectious diseases in the state of California over the study period.

 ![Alt text](image.png)